Anticipatory Music Transformer: Anticipatory Infilling Models of Music

 \subsection{Automatic Metrics}

 See Table~\ref{tab:loss-results} for a summary of configurations and performance metrics derived from the log-loss for anticipatory infilling models trained on \dataset.
 Arrival-time encoding appears more effective for training autoregressive transformers than interarrival-time encoding (rows \num{1} and \num{2}).
 Anticipatory training incurs a small tax on performance compared to a baseline autoregressive model for short training schedules (compare rows 2 and 3) however this gap disappears with a longer training schedule (compare rows 4 and 5).
 In this sense, anticipation unlocks infilling control capabilities in autoregressive music models ``for free.''
-Larger models achieve significantly better perplexity on test (compare rows 3, 6, and 9) as do longer training schedules (compare rows 2 and 4; 3 and 5; 6, 7, and 8).
-Therefore, despite the relatively small size of the \dataset dataset compared to language modeling datasets, we do not appear to have saturated this dataset or overfit: better results are likely achievable with larger-scale models, trained for longer.
+Larger models achieve significantly better perplexity (compare rows 3, 6, and 9) as do longer training schedules (compare rows 2 and 4; 3 and 5; 6, 7, and 8).